 It’s no secret that a caramel apple is my absolute favorite indulgence at Disneyland.
 What makes this a great snack is that you can find just the right apple for you.
 Curious about a seasonal gourmet caramel apple covered in chocolate, candy, and other toppings?
 They have that.
 Hungry for an apple decorated like a favorite Disney character?
 Done.
 Even if all you need is a simple caramel apple rolled in peanuts, you'll be more than satisfied.

-You can find these treats at Disneyland (at Candy Place and the Hunny Spot in Pooh Corner), Disney California Adventure (at Trolley Treats) and Downtown Disney (at Marceline’s Confectionary).
-Those sweet shops are also where you will also discover other handmade treats like cake pops, cupcakes, and candies.
+You can find these treats at Disneyland (at Candy Palace and the Hunny Spot in Pooh Corner), Disney California Adventure (at Trolley Treats as well as special themed caramel apples at Bing Bong's Sweet Stuff) and Downtown Disney (at Marceline’s Confectionary).
+Those sweet shops are also where you will discover other handmade treats like cake pops, cupcakes, crispy treats, and candies.
 To me, these delights can’t share the spotlight with the other snacks, so of course, I've done an entire post about Disneyland caramel apples and where to find them.

 We couldn’t name all the best Disneyland snacks here, so if you have a favorite Disneyland treat we have not mentioned, please share it with us in the comments section below.
 Seriously, let us know in case we’ve missed one somehow!
 We get excited to try new treats or even variations of old favorites that may change with the seasons.
 Hoppy snacking.